Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 I = second moment of area.

-This ordinary differential equations is based on assuming that is small.
-If is not small, then the ordinary differential equation is
+This ordinary differential equation is based on assuming that dv/dx is small.
+If dv/dx is not small, then the ordinary differential equation is given by

 Multiple choice questions on other topics